sfitzhenry24/nuxt-starter-netlify-cms/content/beforeAfter.md

     - image: /img/chair-after.jpg
       text: >
         (She also painted that lovely picture)
+  examplesRooms:
+    - image: /img/campKitchensix.png
+      # text: >
+      #   From drab...
+    - image: /img/crosstownWallBlueplates.png
+      # text: >
+      #   to fab!
+    - image: /img/crosstownFallTable.png
+      # text: >
+      #   Old piece of furniture that came with the home.
+Instead of buying a new piece, Tami worked a little of her magic to transform the room into the chic space you see to the right!
+    - image: /img/chair-after.jpg
+      # text: >
+      #   (She also painted that lovely picture)
   heading: What we offer
   # description: >
   #   Kaldi is the ultimate spot for coffee lovers who want to learn about their